What you need to know about the not-so-fairy tale of Princess Mako

 The princess, who works as a researcher at the museum of the University of Tokyo, will leave her position at the end of this month.

-Princess Mako enrolled in an exchange program to study art history at the University of Edinburgh while she was a student at the International Christian University.
+Princess Mako enrolled in an exchange program to study art history at the University of Edinburgh while she was a student at International Christian University.
 She later earned a master’s degree in art museum and gallery studies at the University of Leicester in England in 2016.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.